jgeraigery/SpotlightHelp/pages/ConnectAvailabilityGroup/availabilitygroup_alarm_monitoredserver_connectionfailure.md

-<h2>Connection Failure</h2>
-<p>Spotlight has failed to connect to the SQL Server Availability Group.</p>

-<p>Possible things to consider:</p>
+Possible things to consider:

-  <p><b>Availability</b></p>
+## Availability

-  <p>Verify a node from the availability group is available and accessible over the network.</p>
+Verify a node from the availability group is available and accessible over the network.

-<p><b>Address</b></p>
+## Address

-<p>The address is entered on the Availability Groups | Connection Details screen.
-Click Configure | Connections and select the Availability Groups connection type; right click on the connection and select Properties.</p>
+The address is entered on the **Availability Groups \| Connection Details** screen.
+Click **Configure \| Connections** and select the Availability Groups connection type; right click on the connection and select Properties.

-<p>Check the address is a valid availability listener: hostname, URL or IP address.</p>
+Check the address is a valid availability listener: hostname, URL or IP address.

-  <p><b>Authentication</b></p>
+## Authentication

-  <p>Authentication to the Availability Group is defined on the Availability Groups | Connection Details screen.
-Click Configure | Connections and select the Availability Group connection type; right click on the connection and select Properties.</p>
+Authentication to the Availability Group is defined on the Availability Groups \| Connection Details screen.
+Click Configure \| Connections and select the Availability Group connection type; right click on the connection and select Properties.

-  <p>When Use Diagnostic Server credentials is selected then the account running the Spotlight Diagnostic Server is used to connect to the Availability Group.</p>
+When Use Diagnostic Server credentials is selected then the account running the Spotlight Diagnostic Server is used to connect to the Availability Group.

-<p>When filling in the User and Password fields, ensure the database user has sufficient privileges to retrieve server information, query the registry, and access WMI and performance monitor objects.
-An account with administrative rights to the listener allows this.</p>
+When filling in the User and Password fields, ensure the database user has sufficient privileges to retrieve server information, query the registry, and access WMI and performance monitor objects.
+An account with administrative rights to the listener allows this.

-  <p><b>WMI Operability</b></p>
+## WMI Operability

-  <p>Verify WMI is working and returns data properly.
+Verify WMI is working and returns data properly.
 Verify TCP port 135 is open on the Windows server host.
-For more information see Troubleshooting WMI in the online help.</p>
+For more information see Troubleshooting WMI in the online help.

-  <p><b>UDP port 1434</b></p>
+## UDP port 1434

-  <p>If UDP port 1434 is closed then the port number must be included in the address used to connect Spotlight to the SQL Server instance.</p>
+If UDP port 1434 is closed then the port number must be included in the address used to connect Spotlight to the SQL Server instance.

-<p><strong>Note:</strong> The alarm will clear automatically if the error is due to the service being down or network problems and the error condition goes away.</p>
+{% include note.html content="The alarm will clear automatically if the error is due to the service being down or network problems and the error condition goes away." %}

-* Check the connection to the service.
-* Check the availability of the service.
-* Check the network.

-If WMI queries fail then a Windows Connection Failure alarm is raised on the third successive failed attempt, not on every failed attempt.

 {% include links.html %}